 This course explores the structure and function of the human body.
-It includes the study of cells and tissue, with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.
+It includes the study of cells, tissue, and organ systems with a focus on the integumentary, skeletal, muscular, nervous, and endocrine systems.

-This course is a continuation of Anatomy and Physiology I. Topics include the reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic system.
-Prerequisite: BIO 101
+This course is a continuation of Anatomy and Physiology I. Topics include blood, reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic and immune system.

-MIC 101 Microbiology/ BIO 110
+MIC 101/BIO 110/BIO 201 Microbiology